chaitanya-ramji/See-Food/README.md

 ### Approach ###
 I found this script on github: [keras-finetuning](https://github.com/danielvarga/keras-finetuning) and used it for the finetuning of my dataset.

+Over the last 2 months, I have built this project by exploring various models for machine learning.
+This is the best result I have achieved as of October 7th 2017

+Once I built my model, I had to convert it into a __.mlmodel__ file for use inside Xcode.

+### Converting Trained Models to Core ML ###
+I used [Core ML Tools](https://pypi.python.org/pypi/coremltools) to convert it to the Core ML model format.
+> #### NOTE ####
+>Core ML Tools is a Python package ('coremltools'), hosted at the Python Package Index (PyPI).
+For information about Python packages, see Python Packaging User Guide.

 ### Screenshots ###
 ![picture alt](https://raw.githubusercontent.com/chaitanya-ramji/See-Food/master/banner-screenshots.png)